 Caravan and motor-home holidaymakers are strongly urged to cancel their holiday plans to the Northern Territory.

-You should only stop in townships and take the main roads.
-Do not travel through remote communities.
+- only stop in townships and take the main roads

-You are not able to nominate parks and reserves as a location to self-quarantine.
+- not nominate parks and reserves as an overnight stop

 If you become unwell